 Parents as Partners

 Family connections are critical to today's college students.
 With our shared goals of student success, Alfred University faculty and staff view parents as partners in preparing students for life after college.
-Read our philosophy statement below.
+For more info, continue reading our Parent Philosophy statement down below.

 Parents Orientation will take place Thursday, August 22, 2019.
 Parents are encouraged to visit the Parents table in the Joyce & Walton Health and Wellness Center during new student check-in to pick up a copy of the Parent Handbook and the Parents Orientation Schedule.
 The program includes a picnic on the Brick Lawn (for parents and students).
 Parents

 The desire to advocate for your child is normal and natural and we welcome questions from parents; however, we work directly with our students in exploring situations of concern so that they can learn to manage conflict and advocate for themselves.

 Is your student on the right path to ensure on-time graduation?
 Here's the degree evaluation tool you can recommend for them, available in their Banner self-service menu.

 Before Contacting Us

 Be sure to ask your son or daughter to get in touch with the appropriate faculty or staff member to start the discussion prior to contacting us.
 If he or she doesn't know where to begin, Interim Dean of Students Del Rey M. Honeycutt is available as a starting point.